tslmy/md.js/README.md

 ## Usage

-Run `index.html`, or simply visit <https://tslmy.github.io/md.js>.
+Clone this repo.
+In a terminal, run `python -m http.server --directory .`.
+Go to `http://127.0.0.1:8000/`.

+Run `index.html`.
 Best viewed on a smartphone with a Google Cardboard.

-##Development
+## Development

 Please remember to `yarn` this project.